ncn-foreigners/NMAR/reference/el_build_equation_system.md

 Qin, J., Leung, D., and Shao, J. (2002).
 Estimation with survey data under nonignorable nonresponse or informative sampling.
 Journal of the American Statistical Association, 97(457), 193-200.

-Wu, C., and Sitter, R. R. (2001).
-A model-calibration approach to using complete auxiliary information from survey data.
-Journal of the American Statistical Association, 96(453), 185-193.